Chapter

 What does John 6:42 mean?

 Jesus' boyhood home of Nazareth was probably just to the southwest of the Sea of Galilee.
 Capernaum was a fishing town situated along the northwest edge of Galilee.
-At that time, these were relatively small towns, and all Jewish men were obligated to attend certain festivals in Jerusalem (Deuteronomy 16:16).
-This meant Jesus was completely unknown to the people of the region prior to the start of His ministry.
-This familiarity, as it turns out, was yet another roadblock to the people's faith.
+During Jesus' earthly ministry, these were relatively small towns, and all Jewish men were obligated to attend certain festivals in Jerusalem (Deuteronomy 16:16).
+This meant Jesus had been known, for years, by some of the people of the region prior to the start of His public ministry.
+This familiarity turns out to be another roadblock to the people's faith.

-When Jesus began to contradict the people's traditional attitudes, they demanded a miracle from Jesus to prove Himself (John 6:30).
-This, of course, was mere hours after Jesus had just performed a very public miracle, so such a request was fundamentally dishonest.
+When Jesus began to contradict the people's traditional attitudes, they demanded a miracle from Him as proof (John 6:30).
+This was mere hours after Jesus had performed a very public miracle; such a request was fundamentally dishonest.
 The people had already seen more than enough (Matthew 12:39).
 Here, as Jesus continues to offend with His teaching, people begin to dismiss Him as just another common man.

 Claiming to have "come down from heaven" confused those who misunderstood His meaning.
-Some Rabbinic traditions held that the Messiah would virtually appear out of nowhere (John 7:27–28), so the idea that a thirty-year-old peasant from a small village could be the Promised One seemed absurd.
+Some rabbinic traditions held that the Messiah would virtually appear out of nowhere (John 7:27–28), so the idea that a thirty-year-old peasant from a small village could be the Promised One seemed absurd (John 1:46).

 Expand